yonacwy/bible_study_app_v2/info/plan.md

   - [x] Highlight/Note menu not clamped horizontally, and possibly vertically
   - [x] Deleting reference button does not work properly
 - [x] Added footer to all pages
+- [x] When erasing all highlights, a confirm popup will be displayed if selecting over 20 words

 ### Version 0.5.3: Bug Fixes and Improvements
 - [x] Lots o Bugs fixes